COMP2150-24s1/level-design-assessment-Bostonrix/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?
+In the game, the discovery aspect of the player experience unfolds mostly within the tutorial stage (section 1).
+Through following the Assignment Outline, Mechanics and dynamics were introduced individually, and in a safe manor as to not complicated the experience of the player.
+The first section of the game consisted of a relatively safe linear experience of the games features and dynamics.
+Through this, the player is provided the chance to grasp how their player interacts with the obstacles within the world.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?